sandinmyjoints/zero-to-node/notes.md

 * Streams are like pipes in unix.
 Send output of something directly as input to something else.
 * Can be readable, writeable, both.
 Can pipe readable into writeable.
-* Listen for events.
-Handle end and error events, particularly.
-(Example coming)
 * Why use streams?
-* Avoid 'procrastination', i.e., buffering data in memory.
+* Avoid buffering data in memory.
 Send it as available/ready from the OS.
 Smooths out CPU and network load.
+Users see faster response.
 * Easy to reason about.

 ## Slide 21 - Stream example